uosjapuelks/tp/docs/UserGuide.md

 Format: find <KEYWORD>

-* The `KEYWORD` should be something associated with the ingredient.
+* The `KEYWORD` should be the same as the name of the item you are looking for.
+* The `KEYWORD` can also be a part of the name of the item.

 ```
 userInput: find burger